slifin/breeze/README.md

 ## Name things

-Create a habit of when creating something, do not operate on the result immediately:
+Create a habit of when creating something avoid operating on the result immediately:

 For example instead of this: